faizilham/msc-thesis/main/ch5_general_function.typ

   &evalentry(p) &&= join.big_(q in "pred"(p)) evalexit(q) \
 $ <eq:UtilAnalysisTransferGen1>

 As for the post-execution transfer functions, there are only two main cases.
-The first case is returning a utilizable types, in which we mark the safely-reachable values of the returned expression as utilized.
+The first case is returning a utilizable type, in which we mark the safely-reachable values of the returned expression as utilized.

 $
   &evalexit(mono("p: return" lbl(e))) &&= sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"]\